SKorea’s Moon willing to hold summit with Kim Jong-Un

 “It is only the beginning,” Moon told a press conference Wednesday.
 “Yesterday was the first step and I think we had a good start.”

-“Bringing North Korea to talks for denuclearisation is the next step we must take.”
+“Bringing North Korea to talks for denuclearization is the next step we must take.”

 “But it cannot be a meeting for meeting’s sake.
 To hold a summit, the right conditions must be created and certain outcomes must be guaranteed.”